 How did the FDA develop a specific method to test for glyphosate?

 FDA scientists evaluated various methods to identify one that would work well in FDA laboratories.
 They used this information to develop a new selective residue method (SRM) specifically designed for the analysis of glyphosate as well as glufosinate residues in food, incorporating the most advanced instrumentation and technology to achieve maximum sensitivity and efficiency in food analyses.
 After the method was developed, the FDA validated the new procedure using a variety of food types.
 Results from the validation of the glyphosate method demonstrated its effectiveness to measure glyphosate residue levels in food.
-Upon successful completion of the validation, the FDA began using the new glyphosate SRM to analyze regulatory samples of corn, soybeans, milk and eggs in FY 2016.

 How will the FDA release the results of further testing?